atomist/sdm/README.md

 > SDM listeners are a layer above GraphQL subscriptions and event handlers that simplify common scenarios, and enable most functionality to be naturally expressed in terms of the problem domain.
 Listener implementations are also easily testable.

 ##### Common Listener Context

-All listener invocations receive at least the following generally useful information:
+As with all good frameworks, we've tried to make the API consistent.
+All listener invocations include at least the following generally useful information:

 ```typescript
 export interface SdmContext {